angeanto/angeanto.github.io/docs/maintenance/ui-review.md

 - Tables of contents start collapsed on mobile and expanded on desktop, and use a native disclosure control.
 - About, course, legacy pages, article layouts, tables, notices, gallery images, cards and footer share these rules.
 External iframes and text inside supplied screenshots remain controlled by their providers/source images.
 - The Speaking page uses a narrower reading column and limits event photographs to 680px, preserving their native aspect ratio while keeping the session list compact.
-- The homepage hero pairs the core positioning with a compact LinkedIn profile card using the About portrait, a short description of Antonis's active writing and a direct follow action.
+- The homepage hero pairs the core positioning with two stacked cards: a compact LinkedIn profile card using the About portrait, followed by the November 2026 second-cohort Accelerator enrollment card.
+Both share warm panels, rounded corners and gold primary buttons; enrollment links directly to hosted Stripe checkout.
+The cards remain stacked below the introduction on mobile.
-- The newsletter signup sits directly below the homepage hero and before the programme choices, making subscription the first follow-up action after the main positioning and LinkedIn profile.
+- The newsletter signup sits directly below the homepage hero and before the programme choices, making subscription the first follow-up action after the main positioning, LinkedIn profile and cohort enrollment.
 - Author avatar and name links use the current site's relative homepage, so local and deploy previews stay inside their own environment instead of redirecting to the production domain.

 ## Page review